-When we talk about the Canary Islands normally the first image that comes to mind are the characteristic palm trees of the islands and the white sand of some of its beaches.
-So together with my travel companion, I decided to live in first person the experience of visiting each of the Canary Islands.
-We prepare an ideal trip to know the paradise that is the Canary Islands.
+When we talk about the Canary Islands, the first image that normally comes to mind are the characteristic palm trees of the islands and the white sand of some of its beaches.
+So together with my travel companion I decided to live in first person the experience of visiting each of the Canary Islands.
+We prepared an ideal trip to get to know the paradise that is the Canary Islands.

-On this trip we not only relax on a beach, we also venture, knowing much of its volcanic reliefs, picturesque ports and colonial architecture.
+On this trip we didn't just relax on a beach, we also went on an adventure, taking in much of its volcanic relief, picturesque harbours and colonial architecture.

 Each of the islands offers a different and unique experience, and below I will show you a part of my adventure in the Canary Islands.